pkeating1359/my-portfolio/README.md

 This is my professional portfolio.
 It uses AWS and ReactJS

 ## Technologies employed
-Windows 10 Pro
-Git, github, openssh
+Windows 10 Pro, git, github, openssh